Castle Museum is closed for conservation and reconstruction works.

 Castle grounds are open as usual.

-Historical castle grounds have, over the course of time, been turned into park.
-This is a unique symbiosis of architecture and nature that provides the joy of discovery for both adults and as children.
-Small visitors can enjoy the playground inspired by the Middle Ages.
+These days the inner bailey hosts a museum, and the cathedral is still used by the local congregation.
+The historic castle grounds have, over the course of time, been turned into a park.
+This is a unique symbiosis of architecture and nature that provides the joy of discovery for both adults and children.
+In one of the outer baileys the young at heart can find a playground inspired by the Middle Ages.

 Please be aware that climbing on the walls is not allowed.